awsomesawce/mdbook_test/src/Bash_builtins.md

 In both shells you can use the `builtin` command to reference the shell builtin instead of a different command of the same name.

 There is also an option for the shell to reference the executable _instead_ of the builtin.

+> INFO: You can type `builtin ` into bash and press <kbd>TAB</kbd> twice to see a list of builtins that bash provides.
+> You can do the same with zsh.
+Note that zsh has more builtins than bash.

 ## Shell builtins